Install Debian 12 (Bookworm) on an F2FS Partition

 Debian 12 (Bookworm) can boot from a root F2FS file system, but the Debian installer still doesn't offer an option to format partitions with F2FS.
 This guide takes advantage of the fact that the Debian installation medium contains the necessary tools to format the storage with F2FS manually from the installer's shell.

-You can see the other guide here: Debian F2FS — Copy Method
+You can see the other (older) guide here: Install Debian on F2FS — the Copy Method

 Disclaimer